• Skip to primary navigation

 Jump to Recipe - Print Recipe

-This blueberry mojito mocktail recipe makes a delicious nonalcoholic cocktail using fresh blueberries.
+This blueberry mojito mocktail makes a delicious nonalcoholic cocktail using fresh blueberries.
 It also uses lime and mint to bring out the fresh mojito flavors!
 Delicious on a hot afternoon or evening when you want a bubby and fizzy drink!

 blueberry mojito mocktail with fresh blueberries and mint